 - The coil is frozen

-A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by filthy air filters or blocked return air ductwork.
+A frozen coil mainly indicates trouble with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.